molily/molily.de/_posts/2019-02-03-testing-angular.md

 These alternatives are not better or worse, they simply make different trade-offs.
 This guide uses Jasmine and Karma for unit and integration tests, but recommends Cypress for end-to-end tests.

 Once you have reached the limits of this setup, you should investigate whether alternatives make testing your application easier, faster and more reliable.

+### Testing conventions

+Angular offers some tools and conventions on testing.
+By design, they are flexible enough to support different ways of testing.
+So you need to decide how to apply them.

+This freedom of choice benefits experts, but confuses beginners.
+In your project, there should be one preferable way how to test a specific application part.
+You should make choices and set up project-wide conventions and patterns.

+The testing tools that ship with Angular are low-level.
+They provide the basic operations.
+If you use these tools directly, your tests become messy, repetitive and hard to maintain.
+You should create **high-level testing tools** that cast your conventions into code in order to write short, readable and understandable tests.

+This guide values strong conventions and introduces helper functions that codify these conventions.
+Again, your mileage may vary.
+You are free to adapt these tools to your needs or build other testing helpers.

 ### Running the unit and integration tests